Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 You’ll need a few things to make this happen.
 The first (and most important) is an Instant Pot.
 If you don’t already have one, and you’re looking for ways to make dinnertime easier, we highly recommend getting an Instant Pot.
 There are several different models available, and you can find all of our pros and cons for each in our Instant Pot Comparison guide.

-You’ll also need frozen chicken (anywhere from 1-5 pounds – more on that below), and a cup of water!
+You’ll also need frozen chicken (anywhere from 1-5 pounds – more on that below) and a cup of water!

 How To Cook Frozen Chicken Breast In The Instant Pot

-The process is super easy (as Instant Pot meals tend to be).
+The process is super easy (as Instant Pot recipes tend to be).
 Here’s what you’ll need to do in order to either end up with shreddable chicken or sliceable chicken from frozen in your Instant Pot.

 For Shreddable Chicken Breast